jbhopkins/bioxtasraw/docs/source/tutorial/s1_sec.rst

         whether there are multiple singular values in the selected region, and if some of the selected frames decrease the signal to noise of the average.

 #.
 Click 'OK' to close the window and save your analysis results.
-If you reopen
+In the Info panel
-    the LC analysis window you will see the buffer and sample regions you selected are remembered.
+    above the Series control panel you should see information about the series, including the selected buffer and sample ranges.
+If you reopen the LC analysis window you will see the buffer and sample regions you selected are remembered.

 #.
-Click on the Main Plot tab and the Manipulation tab.
+Click on the Profiles plot tab and the Profiles tab.
 You should see one scattering
-    profile, the buffer subtracted data set you sent to the main plot.
+    profile, the buffer subtracted data set you sent to the Profiles plot.
 Carry out Guinier and MW analysis.

     *   *Note:* The I(0) reference and absolute calibration will not be accurate for